smit4k/lqf/README.md

 This Rust crate provides a parser for `.lqf` files using [pest.rs](https://pest.rs/), ready for use in config-heavy projects or DSL exploration.

+You can find a full example of an lqf file in [example.lqf](example.lqf)

 What does **lqf** stand for?
 It stands for **Lightweight Quick Format**

 ## ✨ Features